emsesp/EMS-ESP-Flasher/README.md

 python -m PyInstaller -F -w -n EMS-ESP-Flasher -i icon.ico emsesp_flasher\__main__.py
 ```

-Will create a `dist/EMS-ESP-Flasher.exe` file.
+This will create the `dist/EMS-ESP-Flasher.exe` file.

-If the Windows firewall blocks the .exe file, it's a false positive.
+If the Windows firewall blocks the .exe file, it's a false positive and you can accept/keep.
 See [here](<https://github.com/pyinstaller/pyinstaller/issues/3802>).

 ## Creating the installers in GitHub

-After a tagged release, the artifacts will be created.
-Tag using:
+The binary artifacts will only be created on a tag.
+Use:

 ```sh
 git tag -f v1.1.0